Professor of Economics

 "Sequence of Techniques," Economics of Planning, 25: 191-217, 1992.

-“Recasting the Iron Rice Bowl: The Evolution of China’s State-Owned Enterprises” (with Hong Ma and Shuichiro Nishioka), mimeo, September 2014, submitted.
+“Recasting the Iron Rice Bowl: The Evolution of China’s State-Owned Enterprises” (with Hong Ma and Shuichiro Nishioka), mimeo, March 2015

 “Can Partisan Governments Influence the Income of Affluent Citizens?
-Theory and Evidence from Affluent Citizens in the American States” (with George Krause), mimeo, July 2014, submitted
+Theory and Evidence from Affluent Citizens in the American States” (with George Krause), mimeo, May 2105

 Abstract: When can governments influence income gains going to its most affluent citizens?
-A theory of governance is advanced to explain how state capacity can serve to undermine partisan politicians’ efforts at altering income gains of its most affluent citizens.
-The empirical implications of this theory are tested on market income data derived from IRS tax returns from the American states during the 19862008 period when rising income inequality is largely attributable to income gains by the most affluent citizens.
-The evidence reveals that low levels of state capacity has enhanced the efforts of unified Republican state governments to enhance the incomes of its most affluent citizens, while higher levels of state capacity has thwarted the ability of Democratic state governments to mitigate income growth for this subset of citizens.
-These findings indicate that robust state capacity serves as a powerful constraint on majoritarian policymaking by partisan politicians in the absence of divided powers between electoral institutions.
+A theory of governance is advanced to explain how state capacity can offset partisan politicians’ efforts at altering income gains of its most affluent citizens.
+The theory’s empirical implications are analyzed using market income data derived from IRS tax returns from the American states during the 1986−2008 period.
+These data cover a period reflecting where rising income inequality is most acutely observed among the most affluent citizens.
+Empirical evidence supporting the theory indicates that only low levels of state capacity allows unified Republican (Democratic) state governments to enhance (curtail) the incomes of its most affluent citizens.
+Moreover, state capacity becomes an increasingly potent counterbalance to electoral institutions as the level of affluence rises.
+Therefore, robust state capacity serves as a powerful constraint on majoritarian policymaking by partisan politicians in the absence of divided party government.

 "The Evolution of an Economic and Political Middle Class in Transition Countries," with John E. Jackson, August 2005.

-Other work in progress on property rights, institutions, politics and outcomes in the USA and China!
+There is emerging work in progress on property rights, institutions, politics and outcomes in USA and China